Assessing Strengths, Identifying Challenges & Needs, Supporting Success

 Behavior Support Evaluation

-A behavior support evaluation aims to identify underlying behavioral concerns that may impact a child’s school performance.
-These school-based evaluations typically include a functional behavioral assessment (FBA) designed to examine why undesirable or inappropriate behaviors occur.
-These evaluations are individualized; they may include multiple observations, consultation with school personnel and parents, and possibly testing.
-They do not involve diagnosis of underlying mental health concerns but instead offer a detailed behavior intervention plan and suggestions related to monitoring and evaluating progress.
+Behavior support aims to identify underlying behavioral concerns that may impact a child’s school performance.
+These evaluations are individualized, and they may include observations, consultation with school personnel and parents, as well as testing.
+They do not involve diagnosis of underlying mental health concerns but instead offer recommendations for behavior support and suggestions related to monitoring and evaluating progress.

 Our Reach by the Numbers